ajrofe12/shirking-in-MLB/README.md

 This project investigates *shirking behavior* in Major League Baseball — the idea that players may reduce effort or performance after signing long-term, guaranteed contracts.
 Using more than a decade of salary, contract, demographic, and performance data, this thesis evaluates whether contract characteristics such as salary increases and contract length predict declines in player performance.

-The research also builds predictive models to forecast shirking for the **2025 free agent class**, offering a data-driven framework that MLB front offices could use to assess contract risk.
+The research also builds predictive models to forecast shirking for the 2025 free agent class, offering a data-driven framework that MLB front offices could use to assess contract risk.

 ---